Rajneesh-Tiwari/Kaggle-statoil/README.md

 3. Pretrained Inception based network without 'incidence angle' as a separate input layer
 4. Four layer CNN with 'incidence angle' as a separate input layer
 5. 4 layer CNN without 'incidence angle' as a separate input layer
-6. Most models also include 'data augmentation', 'test time augmentation' and use of pesudolabels to inmprove generalization in presence  of low sample size
+6. Most models also include 'data augmentation', 'test time augmentation' and use of pesudolabels to improve generalization in presence  of low sample size